You are viewing information on version v2 of the Winnipeg Transit Open Data Web Service API.

 URL Types

-A Web service's requests are typically organized into three different types: identity, filter, and wildcards.
-These generally define the type of response you'll get.
+The web service supports three types of requests: identity, filter, and wildcard.
+These generally determine the type of response you'll get.

 Examples of invalid URLs are displayed in red italics.